 Dressing

-Autistic learners have sensory processing issues and may also experience difficulties with motor co-ordination.
-They may have problems with fine motor skills which are required for activities such as writing, playing instruments, crafts and also self-care skills such as dressing, tying shoelaces, doing zips and buttons.
+Dressing independently may present challenges due to sensory processing issues and difficulties with motor coordination.
+Some individuals may have problems with fine motor skills which are required for self-care skills such as dressing, tying shoelaces, doing zips and buttons.

 Clothes and shoes